RACQ Car Safety Fact Sheet

 - The primary function of ABS is to ensure the car’s directional stability under adverse braking conditions.

 - ABS can’t prevent an accident caused by following too closely.

 The system incorporates a dash warning light to advise the driver of a system fault.

-- If the lamp illuminates while driving, the ABS system will be disabled and the system will return to standard non-ABS brake operation and other related functions may cease to operate.
+- If the lamp illuminates while driving, the ABS system will be disabled, the system will return to standard non-ABS brake operation and other related functions may cease to operate.